y-samy/hscompose/README.md

 To modify, edit each script and read the instructions inside them.

 How to run at startup:
-- Go to the location where you keep both files.
+- Go to the script's folder.
 - Right-click `composekey.ahk`, click "More Options" if on Windows 11, then click "Create Shortcut".
 - Name this shortcut file whatever you want.
 - Right-click the shortcut file then copy it.